Everyone has questions before they go on holiday. Have a look below to see if you can find the answer to yours! If not give us a call on 01684 540333.

 We have given a lot of thought to our 3-course dinner menu and we also work in conjunction with the Orchards Cookery School to offer well-presented, tasty food, which is locally-sourced where possible.

 Have a look at our menu to whet your appetite!
-We offer a small but local artisanal cheese board, canapes on some evenings, and coffee or tea after dinner.
+We offer a small but local artisanal cheese board, canapes on some evenings, and unlimited quality wine is available.

-If you have any special dietary requirements or allergies, please let us know in advance of your holiday and we’ll be happy to tailor a menu to your needs.
+If you have any special dietary requirements or allergies, please let us know in advance of your holiday, and we’ll be happy to offer one of our allergy-free menus.
 We do not charge for special dietary requests.
+Please note we cannot cater for preferences/dislikes.

 What food is provided for the children?